findingcorey1/Obsidian/PHOT 1100/Exposure.md

 Learning Outcome
-* Use basic camera functions iwth proper care and handling
+* Use basic camera functions with proper care and handling
 * Control exposure via shutter, ISO, and aperture with an understanding of equivalent exposure
 * Lots of questions about exposure will feature in Mid-term and Final Exam